tsotnyk/CodeTasks/LeetCodecom/src/main/java/com/j2core/sts/leetcode/com/string/wordBreak/README.txt

 Explanation: Return true because "leetcode" can be segmented as "leet code".
 Example 2:

-Input: s = "applepenapple", wordDict = ["apple", "pen"]
+Input: s = "applepenapple", wordDict = ["sts.apple", "pen"]
 Output: true
-Explanation: Return true because "applepenapple" can be segmented as "apple pen apple".
+Explanation: Return true because "applepenapple" can be segmented as "sts.apple pen sts.apple".
              Note that you are allowed to reuse a dictionary word.
 Example 3: